 For example, Huck claimed that Dana had hit her head on a wooden cabinet and was knocked unconscious.
 And yet, somehow her head had landed on the floor several feet away from the cabinet — at a spot that Huck had marked with a white, ceramic candle holder.
-Huck claimed that he had heard a loud crash, “like wood being hit.”
+Huck claimed that he’d heard a loud crash, “like wood being hit.”
 Therefore, he knew that Dana’s head must have hit the cabinet, he said.
 On the night of March 5, after everyone else had left the room, Dana’s father struck the wooden cabinet with his hand as hard as he could, and no one noticed the sound.

-More than one dozen dumbbells were clearly visible in the recreation room.
+More than one dozen dumbbells were clearly visible in the room.
 The family could not help but notice that the hexagonal edges of the dumbbells matched what they had been told by hospital staff about Dana’s scalp laceration.
 The laceration was deep, and shaped like an upside-down or backward letter “L.” The family immediately suspected that the wound had been made by one of the dumbbells.
 Dana’s sister saw what appeared to be dried fluid on the edge of one dumbbell.
 She recorded a short video of it.

 Later that day, Homicide Detective Todd Johnson called Dana’s sister and explained that the home-surveillance video corroborated Huck’s story, and there would be no further investigation.
 Dana’s sister argued with the detective, claiming that he had ignored evidence, such as the dumbbells.
 The detective dismissed her concerns.

 On March 11, 2014, Dana’s sister filed a complaint (pdf) about Detective Johnson with the Long Beach Citizen Police Complaint Commission (CPCC.)
 In her complaint, she specifically cited the dumbbells as likely bludgeons that had been ignored by the detective.